rozensoftware/flea/README.md

 ## Purpose

 The Flea Server could be used as a spying, hacking program and/or as a remote peer for executing your special commands.
-It can be used by parents to spying on theirs kids what are they doing on the computer.
+It can be used to spy on children by their parents to see what are they doing on the computer.
 The purpose can be changed according to your needs.

 ## Features